openscope/openscope/documentation/airport-guides/egnm.md

 ```

 ### Restricted Airspace
 The only restricted airspace within the Leeds Bradford Control Area/Zone is EG R321 Wakefield, a circle of radius 1.3nm centred on 534057N 0013034W.
-The restricted area only applies to helicopters, with exception of any helicopter operated by or on behalf of a police force for any area of the United Kingdom.
+This is **not** available in OpenScope as this restricted area only applies to helicopters, with exception of any helicopter operated by or on behalf of a police force for any area of the United Kingdom.
 The upper limit is 1,600ft and the lower limit is the surface.

 ### Videomap
 Provided with the videomap is a top down view of the airport's taxiways and runway.
 Each horizontal line on the extended centreline represents one (1) nautical mile, with each vertical line representing four (4) nautical miles.